asuton/thesis/README.md

 ```
 docker-compose up
 ```
-in the thesis/server directory
+in the thesis/server directory.
 Before running the command go to Docker settings under resources/file sharing and add the path to the project directory

 Run TypeORM seeding
 ```